HenryLimHongni/HenryLimHongni.github.io/_pages/about.md

 ---

 I am currently a PhD student in School of Computing and Information Systems at University of Melbourne, supervised by  Prof. [Junhao Gan](https://sites.google.com/site/junhogan/) and [William Umboh](https://williamumboh.com).
 Before this, from September 2024 to February 2025, I served as a Foreign Trade Manager at Xianwei Technology (Shenzhen).
 This is an unforgettable and precious experience for me.
-During this period, I also worked part-time as a remote research assistant at HKUST(gz).
 I obtained a bachelor's degree from Sun Yat-sen University in 2024.

 **Research Interest**